andycasey/domain/README.md

 Now you will need to create some credentials.
 I suggest to create an OAuth 2.0 Client.
 To do this correctly you will be given a Client ID and Client Secret.
 Copy those down; you'll need these later.

-### Note
-The Domain API has changed since this code was written.
+*The Domain API has changed since this code was written.
 That means some of the way this code works to find out which credentials are required for a given API end point, are no longer needed.
 This README just tells you what you need to do to make everything work.
-In practice, the abstraction of plan <-> scope needs to be updated to reflect the new API end points.
+In practice, the abstraction of plan <-> scope needs to be updated to reflect the new API end points.*

 Next you'll need to add API Access to your project.
 Sign up for everything that is free, and then create a credentials file (called `client_credentials.yaml`) in the following format: